-1985 was a big year for me, for I traveled to Peru that summer to study food, while later in September I went to Paris, with the intent of moving my business there.
+1985 was a big year for me, for I traveled to Peru-from whence this recipe is derived-that summer to study food, while later in September I went to Paris, with the intent of moving my business there.
 (Read more about my time in France in Balsamic Vinaigrette, 2016/08/22.)

 My jocund days in Peru were filled with the warm blazing sun, but nights were very cold, as July brings winter to this nation in the southern hemisphere.

 Machu Picchu met my love for mountains in a grand way.
 The ancient trail leading to these ruins made for an arduous climb; we got off the train and labored, with copious sweat, for hours to complete its last leg.
 What a memorable day!

 My far-reaching, historical catering business was three years old during my time in South America, in the 1980’s, and my mind was a sponge for details about food.
 While there, every morsel that went into my mouth came out as a comment in my journal.
 Most of this keen eating took place in inexpensive cafes, where chickens were always roasting on open hearths.
 The better of these humble restaurants had guinea pig and Cebiche, raw white fish “cooked” in lemon juice.
 Street vendors’ food also provided me with rich information, but my greatest joy was the private dinner invitations I received, to both rich and poor homes.
 Note: there are only these two classes there.

 Karen, my then neighbor in Billings, Montana, and her Peruvian boyfriend inspired me to make this colorful sojourn.
 Indeed Chino’s family blessed my trip: I may not be alive today, but for them, as great trauma occurred for me in this country.
 Fortunately for me, his family was extremely influential; for instance, his second cousin was president during my visit.
 (This man was ousted a number of days after I left; Chino’s brother-in-law was murdered by terrorists several months later.)